Melaena refers to a black tarry stool, which usually occurs as a result of upper gastrointestinal bleeding.

 - Drug history – use of steroids, NSAIDs, anticoagulants, or iron tablets.

-A PR exam is essential to confirm the melaena, as well as a full abdominal exam assessing for epigastric tenderness or peritonism, hepatomegaly, and evidence of stigmata of liver disease.
+A PR exam is essential to confirm the melaena, as well as a full abdominal exam assessing for epigastric tenderness or peritonism, hepatomegaly, and for any stigmata of liver disease.